 Yet another room is the location where they used to have an old shop that sold supplies, all of this adds to the authentic vibe of the house.

 So while I didn’t see any ghosts, the Whaley House was a pretty cool place to walk around.
-There is not a lot to see for the 8 dollars, so this is not for everyone, but I thought it was fun.
-Let me know your thoughts in the comments and be sure to tell me if you have seen a ghost here!
+There is not a lot to see for the 10 dollars, so it is not for everyone, but I thought it was fun.
+Let me know your thoughts in the comments, and be sure to tell me if you have seen a ghost here!